cstewa91/twitch_buddy/README.md

 # Twitch Buddy

-Twitch Buddy is an application that shows in-game stats of popular Twitch Streamers who play Fornite, Black Ops 4, DOTA 2, and BattleField 1.
+Twitch Buddy is an application that shows in-game stats of popular Twitch Streamers who play Fortnite, Black Ops 4, DOTA 2, and BattleField 1.

 ## Build With